 As you just hiked to Manang village, you can stay there for exploring around.
 This helps you some how to acclimatize your body.
-We recommend you to spend doing some fine walks to the Gangapurna view point and glacier for better view.
+We recommend you to spend doing some fine walks to the Gangapurna viewpoint and glacier for a better view.
 Stay overnight at Guest house.Day 18:Trek to Yak Kharka (4,050m/13,244 ft), 4 hours.

-Trek leads through cultivated land of Tanki Manang.
+Trek leads through a cultivated land of Tanki Manang.
 We make the climb steadily through Tenki Manang, leaving the Marsyandi Valley.
 The trail makes an ascent of nearly 500m to the Yak Kharka.
 Continuing along the Jarsang valley, you can see some Yaks grazing.
-Finally we reach at Yak Kharka where we stay overnight at Guest house.Day 19:Trek to Thorong Phedi (4,450m/14,552 ft), 3 hrs.
+Finally, we reach at Yak Kharka where we stay overnight at Guesthouse.Day 19:Trek to Thorong Phedi (4,450m/14,552 ft), 3 hrs.

-Today is challenge day rather than others.
-We begins our trip from very early in the morning.
-At sunrise, as we need to set out early to complete the crossing of the Thorong La at 5416 m.
-The trail is steep right from the start, but with a slow and steady pace, we should reach the summit within three hours.
-Prayer flags and hot tea await us as we reach the highest point of our trekking.
-Our descent to Muktinath is long, but the views of border Himalayas and Dhaulagiri family are simply amazing.
-Muktinath is a large settlements with several lodges to choose from.
-Hot showers and a good meal will allow for a quick recovery after today’s long and difficult excursion.
+We need to set out early to complete the crossing of the Thorong La at 5416 m, steep right from the start, but with a slow and steady pace, we should reach the summit within three hours.
+Prayer flags and hot tea await us as we reach the highest point of our trek.
+Our descent to Muktinath is long, but the views of Dhaulagiri family are simply amazing.
+Muktinath is a large settlement with several modern lodges.
 Overnight at Guest house.Day 21:Trek to Jomsom Bazzar (2,665m/8,715 ft), 5 hours

 For the first part, you need to walk downhill to get Ekle bhatti than the trail goes through kali gandaki river bank up to Jomsom Bazaar.
 Stay overnight in Guest house.Day 22: Fly out to Pokhara city, 25 minutes.